rbmannchued/ssd1306-libopencm3/README.md

 Library to use any ssd1306 oled display with stm32 using libopencm3.
 Tested on STM32f1x and 128x64 SPI oled for now.
-### Start
+### Getting started
-Change 'ssd1306_conf.h' to your needs, the actual code work with SPI1 for STM32f1.
+1 .
+Change 'ssd1306_conf.h' to your needs, the actual code work with SPI1

-### Coding
+for STM32f1.

-After initializing SPI and pins the code is very straight foward:
+2. After initializing SPI and pins the code is very straight foward:

 ```c
 	#include <ssd1306.h>